juvenius/du_ez_scanner/README.md

 7) Exit Script (Alt+9)

 ### Good to know
-- Always take points with more than 50 meters apart from each other
-- For an acurrate mesurments dont take more than 2 points at the same elevation
+- Always take points with more than 50 meters apart from each other and never more than 2 with the same elevation
-- **Only Alioth Coords supported ATM**, you Manualy Change the fist 2 numbers to match your planet (i havent test it yet)
+- **Only Alioth Coords Tested ATM**, i havent test it yet on other planets
 - After the node search the scrip will pause, resume if needed
 - All points will be flused after search
 - Keep the script paused to save GPU/CPU
 - Change Script parameters for panels to be on/off at the start of the script
 - The mouse scroll wheel has a aceleration multiplier, move it arround a bit to get the feeling of it

 ### Keyboard Shortcuts